Spray paint is applied at high speed and adheres to surfaces perfectly, especially porous surfaces. So, how to remove spray paint from wood?

-You can remove spray paint without damaging the wood.
-To do this, dissolve the paint using solvent-based products, such as acetone and rubbing alcohol.
+You can remove spray paint without damaging wood by using solvent-based products, such as acetone or rubbing alcohol, or by sanding it off.

-Solvent-based products will dissolve the paint particles and soften the coating, making it easier to scrape it off.
-They are also wood-friendly and won’t damage it (as long as you don’t leave it for too long).
-To prevent wood damage, avoid using harsh chemicals.
+Solvent-based produces will dissolve the paint particles and soften the coating, making it easier to scrape it off.
+They are wood-friendly and won’t damage its surface (as long as you don’t leave them for too long).

 How To Remove Spray Paint From Wood?